emqx/emqx-docs/en_US/getting-started/new-features.md

 In EMQX 5.0, we use a unified framework to support the standard operations of different gateways:

-- **Unified user interface: ** The framework provides a unified configuration file, HTTP API and command line interface.
+- **Unified user interface**:  The framework provides a unified configuration file, HTTP API and command line interface.
 For example, in EMQX 4.x, the listener parameters exposed by different protocol plugins are different, in EMQX 5.0, the naming is unified.
 - **Unified statistic and monitoring indicators:** EMQX 5.0 provides the gateway/client-level statistic indicators, for example, number of bytes sent and received, messages, etc.
 - **Independent connection and session management:** Different from EMQX 4.x, gateway clients are also managed under the MQTT client list, EMQX 5.0 has created an independent gateway page for each gateway, and one Client ID can be reused across gateways.
-- **Independent client authentication: **Different from EMQX 4.x, where the gateway authentication is also  managed under the MQTT client, EMQX 5.0 supports configuring a unique authentication mechanism for each gateway.
+- **Independent client authentication**: Different from EMQX 4.x, where the gateway authentication is also managed under the MQTT client, EMQX 5.0 supports configuring a unique authentication mechanism for each gateway.
 - **Easy to expand with clear specifications:** The framework provides a set of standard concepts and interfaces to make it easier to customize the gateways.

 The new gateway framework further improves EMQX's usability by unifying access and managing multiple protocols.
 Now clients implementing third-party protocols can also leverage the advantages of EMQX, such as data integration, safe and reliable authentication/authorization, billion-level horizontal expansion capabilities, etc.

 ## **More feature updates**

-**More Intuitive User Experience: **
+**More Intuitive User Experience**:

 Ease-of-use improvements will be the most apparent change to users of EMQX 5.0.
 We redesigned the EMQX Dashboard according to users behavior.
 The concise and easy-to-read HOCON configuration file format, the OpenAPI 3.0 compliant REST API documents, more detailed monitoring metrics, log tracking, and slow subscription diagnostic tools will also bring developers a better experience.